kubernetes-sigs/cluster-api-provider-packet/README.md

 ![Packetbot works hard to keep Kubernetes cluster in a good shape](./docs/banner.png)

+## Ugrading to v0.7.X

+**IMPORTANT** Before you upgrade, please note that Facilities have been deprecated as of version v0.7.0

+* Newly generated cluster yaml files will use Metro by default.
+* Facility is still usable, but should be moved away from as soon as you can
+* See here for more info on the facility deprecation: [Bye Facilities, Hello (again) Metros](https://feedback.equinixmetal.com/changelog/bye-facilities-hello-again-metros)
+* If you would like to upgrade your existing clusters from using facilities to using metros, please work with your Equinix support team to figure out the best course of action.
+We can also provide some support via our [community Slack](https://slack.equinixmetal.com/) and the [Equinix Helix community site](https://community.equinix.com/).
+* The basic requirement will be to replace `facility: sv15` with `metro: sv` (insert your correct metro instead of sv, for more information check out our [Metros documentation](https://deploy.equinix.com/developers/docs/metal/locations/metros/)) in your existing PacketCluster and PacketMachine objects and/or yaml files used to reconcile those objects (if you're say, managing them via GitOps)
+* The expectation is that if the devices are already in the correct metros you've specified, no disruption will happen to clusters or their devices.

 ## Requirements

 To use the cluster-api to deploy a Kubernetes cluster to Equinix Metal, you need the following: